Tren Maya: Progreso extension

+Transparency

+The Maya Train megaproject may not have had enough engineering, procurement and commission time for adequate operational testing.
+Experts also worry that the accelerated construction could be hiding structural problems.
+So far, the project has been linked to more than 60 workplace deaths, multiple route changes, and allegations of purchasing faulty ballast from corrupt networks.

+Moreover, Andrés Manuel López Beltrán and Gonzalo Lopez Beltran, are implicated in the before mentioned contractor's network that has been accused of overpricing faulty materials for the construction of the Tren-Maya- project.
+Verified audios of Amilcar Olan, a friend of all three of AMLO's sons, portray Gonzalo as having played a critical role in directing the contracts to the network.
+The allegations from the audio tapes have been largely confirmed by various documents obtained through freedom of information requests.

 Funding

 Funding for the project will come primarily from a tourism tax levied in the region, as well as funds diverted from other programs, including the Mexican Grand Prix.

 The project, led by the National Fund for Tourism Development (Fonatur), in December 2018 was estimated to cost 150 billion pesos (US$7.4 billion) and attract 8,000 daily riders.
-An alternative study by a public policy think tank in 2019 estimated the cost of the project would be 480 billion pesos (US$25.3 billion), supported by the 90 percent cost overrun on the Toluca–Mexico City railway project.
+An alternative study by a public policy think tank in 2019 estimated the cost of the project would be 480 billion pesos (US$25.3 billion), supported by the 90 percent cost overrun on the Toluca–Mexico City commuter rail project.
 In October 2021 Fonatur revised the construction estimate to 200 billion pesos.

 In October 2020 the estimated total cost of the project, including 30 years of operating and maintenance but not including electrification, was about 321 billion pesos.

 The Secretariat of Tourism will receive a 647.1% increase in its budget for 2021 (MXN $38,613.4 million), of which 94% is destined for the Mayan Train.

 In December 2020 president López Obrador announced that the armed forces would operate three sections of the route, and that profits would be used to strengthen finances for pensioners and retirees of the armed forces.
 In March 2021 Fonatur general director Rogelio Jiménez Pons said that the military would own the entire route, not just the three sections, and would receive all of the profits.
+According to the government, "the use of Sedena [Mexico's Ministry of Defense] guarantees good administration and prevents the risk of privatization", in a country known for corruption.

-Pons stated in September 2021 that the cost of a single trip for locals, for the section that goes from Cancún to Playa del Carmen, will be around 50 pesos.
-Tourists will be expected to pay between 800 to 1000 pesos for the same trip.
-When explaining the difference in price, he stated that the tourist will have additional services such as restaurants.
+Pons stated in September 2021 that the cost of a single trip for locals, for the section that goes from Cancún Airport to Playa del Carmen, will be around 50 pesos.
+Tourists will be expected to pay between 800 and 1000 pesos for the same trip.
+When explaining the difference in price, he stated that tourists will have additional services available, such as restaurants.